mathbio/edmTutorials/docs/install.md

 ```
 - to run the interactive plots in your own computer, you also need the `plotly` package (`install.packages(c('plotly'))`) - this is not needed because the pages already allow exploration from your browser, and this package has more library dependencies, so it is more trouble to install.

+Now you can download and run the tutorials step-by-step, and adapt them to your own needs.